xyrui/PLRDiff/README.md

 ![Flowchat](./imgs/main_pic.png)
 Figure 1: The flowchart of the proposed method (PLRDiff).
 First, we estimate the coefficient matrix $E$ from the LRHS image.
-Second, the LRHS image, PAN image and the coefficient matrix E served as conditions are sent into a discretization of an SDE, where we reconstruct the base tensor A by gradually sampling through a series of parameterized distributions.
-Finally, the predicted A and E are multiplied to form the desired HRHS image.
+Second, the LRHS image, PAN image and the coefficient matrix $E$ served as conditions are sent into a discretization of an SDE, where we reconstruct the base tensor $\mathcal{A}$ by gradually sampling through a series of parameterized distributions.
+Finally, the predicted $\mathcal{A}$ and $E$ are multiplied to form the desired HRHS image.

 ## Load pretrained Model